 “Mr Kavanagh had helpfully submitted a detailed bundle of all relevant documents that included submissions and witness statements (the ‘Hearing Book’).
 Given the favourable material now before the Tribunal, a hearing is not required”.

-It is critical to make review applications within the prescribed timeframe given as outlined in the communication received from the Department of Immigration.
+It is critical to make review applications within the prescribed timeframe given as outlined in the communication a refused applicant receives from the Department of Home Affairs.

-For an assessment as to the legality of that cancellation and any possible options for an appeal, or a review of the decision, please call us as soon as you receive that decision.
+To be assessed as to the legality of a cancellation and any possible options for an appeal, or a review of the decision, please call us as soon as you receive that decision.

-If you are in Australia and you have been issued a Notice of Intention to Cancel (NOICC) by the Department of Immigration there may be options available to you to prevent that cancellation from taking place, but each situation will need to be assessed on its merits.
+If you are in Australia and you have been issued a Notice of Intention to Cancel (NOICC) by the Department of Home Affairs there may be options available to you to prevent that cancellation from taking place, but each situation will need to be assessed on its merits.

-Once again though, meeting the timeframe given, as outlined in the correspondence received from the Department of Immigration is critical, so once again ensure you contact us immediately on receipt of that notification.
+Once again though, meeting the timeframe given, as outlined in the correspondence received from the Department of Home Affairs is critical, so once again, ensure you contact us immediately on receipt of that notification.